lightbend-labs/dbuild/docs/src/sphinx/notifications.rst

   The "kind" of a notification refers to the mechanism that is used to deliver the message.
-The notification infrastructure has been designed to be very easily extendable with further notification systems, like tweets, posts, etc. The notification kinds available initially are "email" and "console".
+The notification infrastructure has been designed to be very easily extendable with further notification systems, like tweets, posts, etc. The notification kinds available at this time are "email", "flowdock", and "console".
   If "kind" is not specified, it will be assumed to be "email".

 when
   There are several possible outcomes from a dbuild run.
 For example, it could be